AngelcoreS/PhpMailer-Web-Azure/README.md

 ![default](assets/Img/12default.png)

-Now, to test it out, try submitting a contact form.
-The PHP script should redirect you back to Contact.html because we haven't configured the Gmail SMTP server yet.
-Additionally, if you enter an invalid email (e.g., usuario@correo), it will redirect you to invalid_email.html, which is a separate page.
+And this is the Contact.html that will send the form to contactme.php

 ![contact](assets/Img/14.1contacthtml.png)

-Next, I'll explain how this PHP script works in detail.
+I'll explain how this PHP script works in detail later but first we need to install Composer and PHPMailer.

 <h2>Installing Composer</h2>